Expert’s Effective Tips For The Perfect Planche – Avoid Slow Progress

 If this happens, scale down to an easier exercise that allows you to keep your arms straight.
 Also focus on preparatory exercises that will build you stronger tendons.

 Remember our joints are not accustomed to the straight arm loading.
-Keep your progress consistent no matter how slow you do.
+Keep your progress consistent no matter how slow you go.
+To give you a cue, push your elbow pits forward.
+Keep it straight!

-5. 🤜 Not breathing
+5. 🀜 Not Breathing

 Holding your breath, for sure, helps you hold your planche much longer, but this does more harm than good.
 Not breathing when training a planche progression will hinder your body from getting comfortable with the position.